 Avocado Green is an organic mattress and bedding producer based in Los Angeles.
 They’ve recently introduced a beautiful collection of reclaimed wood bedroom furniture.
 Their eco-friendly furniture pieces include non toxic bed frames and non toxic dressers made from 100% reclaimed solid wood with a raw, zero-VOC finish.
 Using reclaimed wood is not only an eco-friendly practice, it also makes every piece of furniture unique with its own texture and imperfections.

-This wood also has perk – it’s often old.
+This wood also has a perk – it’s often old.
 Old, mature wood has had time to become very durable and hard.
 Younger wood, or new lumber, warps and bends much easier.
 That’s not what you want for your furniture.

 They are members of the Sustainable Furnishings Council, so you can enjoy your new organic furniture knowing that you are contributing to a healthier, environmentally-friendly lifestyle.
 Combine Avocado furniture with an organic mattress to create a chemical-free bedroom.

 Atlantic Furniture is a Sustainable Furnishings Council accredited manufacturer.
 Their sustainable furniture is made of plantation-grown hardwood, including rubberwood, mahogany, birch, and poplar.
 They use only non toxic finishes and adhesives, free from lead, formaldehyde, or VOCs.